-8.3 Gainsborough's Urban Extensions
+8.4 Gainsborough Sustainable Urban Extensions

-- 8.3.1 In addition to development within the existing built up area, three large scale Sustainable Urban Extensions (SUEs) have been identified for the long term sustainable growth of Gainsborough, which once complete will more than double the size of the town's population base. - 8.3.2 Two of these SUEs (Southern and Northern) will commence delivery in the plan period, and provide around 3,200 dwellings to 2036, and a further 1,800 dwellings post 2036.
-A third SUE (Eastern) is unlikely to commence within the plan period, but is identified (see Policy LP54) as a 'broad location' for future growth post 2036. - 8.3.3 Should strong economic growth, high housing delivery and clear masterplaning be put in place by 2026, then in principle greater than 3,200 dwellings could come forward on these three SUEs in the plan period to 2036. - 8.3.4 Overall, allocations identified on the Policies Map, together with dwellings already built or committed since 2012, amount to around 4,500 dwellings in the plan period for Gainsborough (i.e. slightly above the 12% target set by Policy LP3), though there is clear capacity for more growth in the plan period, should the conditions be favourable. - 8.3.5 The following policies provide further site detail and requirements for development within the SUEs and also present a policy for ensuring that the overall level of growth can be maintained in the event that the forecast delivery of the SUEs are not fully realised.
+- 8.4.1 In addition to development within the existing built up area, two large scale Sustainable Urban Extensions (SUEs) have been identified for the long term sustainable growth of Gainsborough. - 8.4.2 These SUEs (Southern and Northern) will commence delivery in the plan period and provide around 2,150 dwellings to 2036, and a further 2,850 dwellings post 2036.
+A third site (Eastern) is identified as a 'broad location' for future growth post 2036 (see policy LP54), but is unlikely to commence within the plan period. - 8.4.3 Should strong economic growth, high housing delivery and clear masterplaning be put in place, then in principle the two SUEs and the Eastern broad location for growth could mean substantially more than the LP3 target of 4,435 dwellings could come forward in the plan period to 2036. - 8.4.4 The following policy provides further site detail and requirements for development within the SUEs.

-8.4 Gainsborough Southern Neighbourhood
+Gainsborough Southern Neighbourhood SUE

-- 8.4.1 This area of land is south of the existing built up area of the town.
-An Outline Planning Consent for this development was granted in 2010 and a reserved matters application for the first phase of this development is expected during late 2015. - 8.4.2 The Outline Planning Consent confirms that this SUE will comprise a suitable mix of new residential types and tenure, together with a new Local Centre, employment land, new Local Centre and associated infrastructure.
+- 8.4.5 This area of land is south of the existing built up area of the town.
+Outline planning consent for development of this SUE was granted in 2010. - 8.4.6 The outline planning consent confirms that this SUE will comprise a suitable mix of residential types and tenure, together with a new Local Centre, employment land and associated infrastructure.